Likitha-dotcom/Javascript/README.md

 # Javascript

-This will include all the lab programs of javascript (React JS)
+This will include all the lab programs of Javascript framework based software solutions (MERN)